NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 **A**: Redis has a nifty feature called [`SLOWLOG`](https://redis.io/commands/slowlog) which (by default) logs every command over 10ms in duration.
 You can adjust this, but everything should be *very* fast, so that default 10ms is a relative eternity and what we keep it at.
 When you run `SLOWLOG` you can see the last `n` entries (configurable), the command, and the arguments.
-Opserver will show these on the instance page making it easy to find the offender.
+Opserver will show these on the instance page, making it easy to find the offender.
-But, it could be network latency, or an unrelated CPU spike/theft on the host (we pin the Redis instances using processor affinity to avoid this).
+But, it could be network latency or an unrelated CPU spike/theft on the host.
+(We pin the Redis instances using processor affinity to avoid this.)

 **Q**: Do you use [Azure Cache for Redis](https://azure.microsoft.com/en-us/services/cache/) for [Stack Overflow Enterprise](https://stackoverflow.com/enterprise)?
 **A**: Yes, but we may not long-term.